Making videos

 Altered Book currently in progress

-I am immensely thankful that so many of you continue to take an interest in my work, are curious to learn about Altered Books as a whole, and so generously offer your kindness and encouragement for my efforts, and for the pieces I make.
+I am immensely thankful that so many of you continue to take an interest in my work, show curiosity about Altered Books as a whole, and so generously offer your kindness and encouragement for the time I put into these pieces.
+Having people in my corner is truly a gift.

 Sending my best,